mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 ## Mentorship in Software

-This is part of why I still believe in mentorship, even now that an LLM can answer so many programming questions.

 In software, we are often expected to struggle alone.
 We're supposed to learn systems design, architecture, testing, and refactoring largely by sitting with the problems.
 The times when I grew the most as a programmer were through thoughtful code reviews, but they are rare.